Aezneth/ccna-network-labs/lab2-roas-security/README.md

 - **HR → Sales:** Requests timed out rather than being actively rejected.
-The initial ICMP echo from HR was not blocked (it did not match the source/destination pair in the ACL), but the reply from Sales — matching the denied source/destination pair — was blocked on its way back through G0/0.10.
+The initial ICMP echo from HR was not blocked (it did not match the source/destination pair in the ACL), but the reply from Sales, matching the denied source/destination pair, was blocked on its way back through G0/0.10.
 This demonstrates that a single deny rule on the return path is sufficient to block a bidirectional conversation such as ICMP.